 Speech-language pathologists typically need at least a master’s degree.
-They must be licensed in most states; requirements vary by state.
+Most states require that speech-language pathologists be licensed.
+Requirements vary by state.

 The Council on Academic Accreditation (CAA), part of the American Speech-Language-Hearing Association, accredits education programs in speech-language pathology.
-In 2012, the CAA accredited 253 master’s degree programs in speech-language pathology.
+Graduation from an accredited program is required for certification and, often, for state licensure.

 Licenses, Certifications, and Registrations

-Speech-language pathologists can earn the Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP) offered by the American Speech-Language-Hearing Association.
-Certification satisfies some or all of the requirements for licensure and may be required by some employers.
+Speech-language pathologists can earn the Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP), offered by the American Speech-Language-Hearing Association.
+Certification typically satisfies some or all of the requirements for state licensure and may be required by some employers.
 To earn CCC-SLP certification, candidates must graduate from an accredited program, pass an exam, and complete a fellowship under the supervision of a certified speech-language pathologist.
 To maintain the CCC-SLP credential, speech-language pathologists must complete 30 hours of continuing education every 3 years.

 Speech-language pathologists typically have an interest in the Thinking, Creating and Helping interest areas, according to the Holland Code framework.
 The Thinking interest area indicates a focus on researching, investigating, and increasing the understanding of natural laws.
 The Creating interest area indicates a focus on being original and imaginative, and working with artistic media.
 The Helping interest area indicates a focus on assisting, serving, counseling, or teaching other people.